Associate Professor; Faculty Director of the jCENTER for Innovative Higher Education

-Over the past ten years, my work as both practitioner and scholar has focused on helping colleges and universities build strategic alliances with external partners to the mutual benefit of institutions and constituencies they serve.
+Over the past fifteen years, my work as both practitioner and scholar has focused on helping colleges and universities build productive relationships with external partners to the mutual benefit of institutions and constituencies they serve.
 My ultimate goal is to help higher education leaders and external partners (policy makers, community partners, alumni, and donors) work together more effectively to better serve public needs while building long-term financial stability for public colleges and universities.

 Honors and Awards

 - H. S. Warwick Award for Outstanding Published Scholarship in Alumni Relations for Educational Advancement (with co-authors Alberto Cabrera and Thomas Sanford).
 Council for the Advancement and Support of Education (CASE) (2010)

 - Associate, National Center for Public Policy and Higher Education